adityagarg12/Custom-Palindrome/README.md

 - Ignores all **vowels** (`a, e, i, o, u`),
 - Ignores **repeated characters** from both left and right.

-## 🧠 Approach Used
+## Approach Used

-- A `Node` class is defined for each character in the list.
+- **`node.py`**: Defines the `Node` class, representing each character in the list.
-- A `DoublyLinkedList` class manages insertion and traversal of characters.
+- **`DoublyLinkedList.py`**: Defines the `DoublyLinkedList` class with methods to:
-- During palindrome check:
-  - Two cleaned strings are built:
-    - One from **left to right**
-    - One from **right to left**
-  - While building, the algorithm:
-    - Converts characters to lowercase
-    - Skips vowels
-    - Skips characters already seen in that direction
+  - Insert characters
-- If both cleaned sequences are equal, the sequence is a custom palindrome.
+  - Build cleaned sequences (left-to-right and right-to-left)
+  - Check for custom palindrome
+- **`main.py`**: Accepts user input, inserts characters into the list, and prints whether the sequence satisfies the custom palindrome rules.

+The palindrome logic builds two cleaned sequences (one left-to-right, one right-to-left) and compares them for equality.

-## ⏱️ Time & Space Complexity
+## Time & Space Complexity

 | Operation               | Time Complexity  | Space Complexity |
 |-------------------------|------------------|-------------------|